Joyce Mhango-Chavula: Life

 Chavula's first feature film, No More Tears (2013), was shot in Lilongwe and on the beach of Lake Malawi in Salima District.
 It told the story of a 20-year-old girl who needs to take care of her father after losing her mother to AIDS.
 After her father dies his brothers claim his property, leaving the girl destitute.

 Her 2015 film Lilongwe won Best Movie from Southern Africa in the 2016 Africa Magic Viewers' Choice Awards.

 Nyasaland (2016) received a nomination for the 2018 Africa Movie Academy Awards for Best Film in an African Language.
 The film had its US premiere at the 2018 Silicon Valley African Film Festival.

-Chavula is currently the vice president of Film Association of Malawi and also served as vice president of the National Theatre Association of Malawi (NTAM) for three years, and is now a NTAM board member.she is an Ambassador for The African film festival (TAFF) and a member of the Oscars Malawi committee.
+Chavula is currently the vice president of Film Association of Malawi.
+She also served as vice president of the National Theatre Association of Malawi (NTAM) for three years, and is now a NTAM board member.
+She is an Ambassador for The African film festival (TAFF) and a member of the Oscars Malawi committee.